amestsantim/wkt2epsg/README.md

 // Equivalent EPSG code or null (if not found)
 ```
 ## Documentation
-The package works by querying the included sqlite database.
-The database has a table called 'epsg' which has three columns:
+The package works by querying the included SQLite database.
+The database has a table called 'epsg' which has mappings of Well-known Text strings to EPSG codeswhich.
+It has three columns:
 -   epsg
 -   name
 -   wkt